con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shin tu sad pa sad pa'i bdag /
 > kun shes kun rig dam pa po/ /

-Without stains, void of passion, passionless,[^98-1]
+Unstained, devoid of passion, passionless,[^98-1]
-Defeating faults, he is affliction free;
+Controlling humours, free from every illness,
 Fully awake, by nature most awakened,
 Omniscient, all knowing, and most supreme, (98)

-[^98-1]: The names translated here as 'void of passion' and 'passionless' point toward the *guṇa* of *rajas*, from the triad of *sattva* (light/goodness), *rajas* (passion/energy), and *tamas* (darkness/inertia).
+[^98-1]: The names translated here as 'devoid of passion' and 'passionless' point toward the *guṇa* of *rajas*, from the triad of *sattva* (light/goodness), *rajas* (passion/energy), and *tamas* (darkness/inertia).
 This connection also suits the two names given in 98b, which connote freedom from disease related to the three humours (which are in turn based on the three *guṇa*s).
-The Tibetan translation of the word *rajas* (*rdul*), while also referring to the *guṇa* in a technical context, can equally imply either a minute particle or a fault (*nyes rkyon*).
+The Tibetan translation of the word *rajas* (i.e., *rdul*), while also referring to the *guṇa* in a technical context, can equally imply either a minute particle or a fault (*nyes rkyon*).

 * 98c: vibuddhātma = he whose nature is those more awakened than the śrāvakas etc.
 * 98d: sarvajñā: The Kangyur translation's rendering of *sarvajña* as *thams cad ye shes* is either wrong or based on another reading.